Nexus-Mods/NexusMods.App/docs/users/gettingstarted/index.md

 On clicking the button, a new page will open in your default web browser where you will be asked to authorise the Nexus Mods app to access your account.

-!!! info "Note"
-    This process will automatically register the app to handle download from the Nexus Mods website.

 ![The OAuth page requesting the user to grant the app access to their account.](../images/OAuthSignIn.webp)

 You will then be prompted to open the app to complete the log in process.
 Most popular browsers have a "don't ask me again" option to avoid having to accept this message each time the website sends data to the app.